Anobium/Tiny104_USART/README.md

 component) only.
 Unset the bit and send the resulting byte to turn it off.

+To set ON the LED send #032.
+Which is setting bit 4.
+To set OFF the LED send #000.
+Which is clearing bit 4.

 NOTE: The on/off status of ALL COMPONENTS must be sent in each byte.
 State is not saved between received bytes!
 Whatever is in the byte that is received will determine what is on and what is off.

-So, in RealTerm's "Send" tab (or whatever serial terminal you're using):
+So, in "Send" tab (or whatever serial terminal you're using):

-- Sending 0x03 (00000011) will turn on pins PA0 and PA1 and turn the rest off.
+- Sending #003  (00000011) will turn on pins PA0 and PA1 and turn the rest off.
-- Sending 0x42 (01000010) will turn on pins PA6 and PA1 and turn the rest off.
+- Sending 0x066 (01000010) will turn on pins PA6 and PA1 and turn the rest off.
-- Sending 0xFF (11111111) will turn on all pins.
+- Sending 0x255 (11111111) will turn on all pins.
-- Sending 0x00 (00000000) will turn off all pins.
+- Sending 0x000 (00000000) will turn off all pins.

 You get the idea.